Claude Project Instructions Ignored: Why & How to Fix

 Prevention

 • Split instructions into three blocks: MUST / MUST NOT / Style.
-Max 5 lines each
+Keep each to a few short lines.

-• Every rule must be observable and mechanically verifiable — abstract rules won’t be followed
+• Every rule must be observable and mechanically verifiable — abstract rules will not be followed.

-• Total length under 500 words; cut redundant verbiage
+• Keep total length under ~500 words; cut redundant verbiage.

 Tags: #Claude #Troubleshooting